 NOTE 2: Solution 43 applies also to the 5MBS broadcast case.

 - the same service is not provided via eMBMS and 5MBS.
 In this case, for the normative phase the following steps are adopted for 5MBS to EPS mobility:

-- the 5MBS data shared delivery is switched to individual delivery during inter-system handover.
+- Based on e.g. the UE input or number of EPS-capable UEs using the services in the serving 5GS etc., MBSF+ BMSC may establish the same services in the target EPS system before UE transition to E-UTRAN/EPC.- the 5MBS data shared delivery is switched to individual delivery during inter-system handover.

 - the 5GS-EPS interworking solution of TS 23.501 clause 5.17.2 is executed with an inter-system handover with MBS QoS flow(s) mapped to unicast QoS flow(s) in its associated PDU Session.